stmorare/Azure-Cloud-Projects/Chapter 1 - Introduction to Azure and  Cloud Computing.md

 	    - ***EXAMPLE***: a financial services company can use SQL Database to manage transaction data securely and efficiently.
 The service supports advanced features like automatic tuning, threat detection, and geo-replication to ensure optimal performance and security.

     - **Azure Cosmos DB**:  is a globally distributed, multi-model database service that provides turnkey global distribution and horizontal scaling.
 It is designed for applications that require low-latency access to data across multiple regions.

+        - ***EXAMPLE***: a social media platform can use Cosmos DB to store user profiles and activity logs, ensuring fast access regardless of the user’s location.
+Cosmos DB supports multiple data models, including document, key-value, graph, and column-family, making it a versatile choice for various use cases.